Home Report Cupar

 In terms of local education, Cupar two primary schools: Castlehill Primary and St. Columba’s Primary.
 The local secondary school is Bell Baxter High School and there is also a local special needs school called Kilmaron School.
 Additionally, Elmwood College, a rural further education institution is based in Cupar and has a strong reputation for excellence.

-As of June 2021, the average price for a residential property in Cupar stood at £226,327.
-This is a rise of 1.22% in the last three months (since March 2021) and a rise of 5.96% since June 2020.
+As of January 2024, the average price for property in Cupar stood at £214,157.
+Though different property types have had different sold prices in the last 12 months.
+Detached properties for instance sold for an average of £308,322; semi-detached for £179,289; terraced for £156,889; and flats for £95,404.
 There are currently developments of new modern homes underway in the area and more recent plans to build 1400 new homes to the north of Cupar have been revived.

 Shepherd Chartered Surveyors are the largest provider of home reports in Scotland, with origins dating back to the 18th century.
 Fully regulated by the Royal Institution of Chartered Surveyors, we can offer an in-depth knowledge of the Cupar and wider Fife council area property market that nobody else can.